 The International Code of Conduct on the Distribution and Use of Pesticides was adopted by the United Nations Food and Agriculture Organization (FAO) to respond to the growing evidence of risks and harm associated with the use of pesticides in 1985.

-The latest Guidelines on Highly Hazardous Pesticides, adopted in is:
+The latest PAN Guidelines on Highly Hazardous Pesticides, adopted is as follows: